maytiara/team-profile-generator-app/README.md

 ## Description
 As part of module 10 assignment, Using the user-story **A manager want to generate a webpage that displays team profile with basic info**.
-In this module we have to build a small application that generates HTML file that displays the firstName, Role, ID#, Email, Role and per role there will have a specific question asking the Office Number(for Manager),github(for Engineer) and School(for Intern), and also, if the user wants to register more employee.
+In this module we have to build a small application that generates HTML file that displays the firstName, Role, ID#, Email and per role there will have a specific question asking the Office Number(for Manager),github(for Engineer) and School(for Intern), and also, if the user wants to register more employee.

 ## Application
 - npm packages (inquirer@8 and -D jest)